 4. View in your chosen 3D landscape software by loading up your new height map.
 For a quick look, the Aerialod freeware is simple and will do the trick.

 You will then likely find the height map has “terraces” (aka “stairsteps” or “steps” or “zippers” or stepped “waterlines” or “tidelines”).
 These look like the tiny lines following the contours of a drawn map.
 These are not actually drawn-on contour-lines, but rather the unwanted artefacts of the relatively low-resolution heightmap.
-If you want high-resolution heightmaps you generally have to take out a mortgage to afford them.
+If you want high-resolution heightmaps you’re assumed to be prospecting for oil or gold and you generally have to take out a mortgage or cash-in a bitcoin to afford them.

 Seen here in Aerialod, this “stepping” effect is actually not unappealing when rendered crisply.
 Though here with a bit too much of the Minecraft game about it.
 You can hide this effect somewhat by switching Aerialod to display in ‘Poly’ or ‘Surf’ mode, but these modes make the terrain look like a plaster-cast and seem far from ideal.